Topological magnonic dislocations modes: Discussion and conclusions

-{\it Conclusions.--} We have shown that bulk topology prevails in the presence of linear topological defects and dislocations in 2D hexagonal lattices.
+In summary, we have shown that bulk topology prevails in the presence of linear topological defects and dislocations in 2D hexagonal lattices.
 In addition, such defects induce magnonic states bound at the ends of dislocations.
 These states are topologically protected and classified by the $\mathbb{Z}_{2}$-invariant, stabilized by the breaking of parity symmetry and existing even for trivial bulk topology.
-At the dislocation, the pair of gapped helical zero modes are determined by the relation between the Burgers vector and the topological $\mathbb{Z}_{2}$-invariant.
+At the dislocation, the pair of gapped {localized topological} modes are determined by the relation between the Burgers vector and the topological $\mathbb{Z}_{2}$-invariant.
 The presented model is general and might be employed to other forms of magnetic order.